- Outreach and Impact

 - My Science

-The College of Science SURE Science Advisory Committee will carefully review all proposals for eligibility and forward qualified requests to members for additional evaluation.
-The SURE Science Advisory Committee recommends a prioritized list of applicants to fund based on the quality of proposals as reflected in the review criteria below.
+College of Science research faculty and staff carefully review all proposals for eligibility and merit.
+We prioritize list of applicants to fund based on the quality of proposals as reflected in the review criteria below.
 Award decisions are based on available funds.
 Preferences may be given to undergraduate students who are having their first research experience.
-Applicants will be notified of award decisions via email.